cde-ev/cdedb2/doc/source/Introduction_Architecture.rst

 This WSGI-application has three main parts: frontend (python), backend (python) and database (SQL).
-The communication between frontend and backend is mediated by :py:mod:`Pyro4` and between backend and database by :py:mod:`psycopg2`.
+The communication between frontend and backend is designed as if mediated by an RPC mechanism (for example :py:mod:`Pyro4`) and between backend and database we use :py:mod:`psycopg2`.
 Everything is split into several realms (see below) to separate orthogonal problems from each other like member register from event organization.
 In the python code this is achieved by different classes for each realm and in the SQL code we have different schemas for each realm.

 The python code is state-less and thus easily parallelizable.
-This is exploited in the frontend (where Apache does multithreading) and the backend (where Pyro does multithreading).
+This is exploited in the frontend (where Apache does multithreading).
 All state is kept in the database.
 For accountability we keep a record of all sessions and only allow one active session per user or per IP.

 The basic account is referred to as persona.
-Each persona has an associated realm to which it belongs.
-Thus it is possible to uniquely identify the users of all realms by there persona id.
-Each realm may associate additional data to its users, however if the general dataset provided by the core realm is enough this is optional.
+Each persona has access to a subset of the realms.
+Some attributes of an account are only meaningful in some realms.

 Realms
 ------

 The realms group functionality into semantic units.
-There are four major realms which have frontend, backend and their own user accounts.
+There are four major realms which have frontend, backend.

 * cde -- CdE specific section
 * event -- events like academies